 Dandan Wang – Violin

 Dandan (Jingfei) Wang, now 12 years old, commenced her violin study at the age of 3 and since 2014 has learned from Fintan Murphy.
 Dandan was a finalist in the 2016 Melbourne Recital Center Bach Competition, the winner of 2017 Melbourne Recital Center Bach Competition Australia Bach Society award and the winner of 2018 Melbourne Recital Center Bach Competition Richard Mills first prize.
-Dandan is a semifinalist of 2018 Kendall National Violin competition and will participate in the semifinal competition on 5th Aug in Sydney.
+Dandan was a finalist in the 2018 Kendall National Violin competition which took place on 5th August, in Sydney.

 Dandan has been a member of the Melbourne String Ensemble since 2015 where she played a broad range of chamber music with other members.
 She has played as a soloist the Mozart Concerto with the Melbourne String Ensemble at its annual Concerto Concert in 2016.